 There is a scientific reason for this: extra water reduces the solubility of some long-chain compounds, such as esters.
 Some drinkers may only require only a few drops, while others will need a healthy splash.

-The effect of adding water is similar to when you walk in the countryside after a rain shower: it smells fragrant and you can smell the blossoms.
+The effect of adding water is similar to when you walk in the countryside after a rain shower: it smells fragrant, and you can catch the scent of the blossoms.
 Water mixes with the whisky and there’s a slight exothermic reaction.
 This reduces the alcohol strength, so rather than having the alcohol burning your nose, you get the fruity, floral flavours.

-Discover you own whisky drinking style with our whisky cocktail recipes, including our pick of easy cocktails to make at home and best whisky drinks to order at a bar.
+Discover your own whisky drinking style with our whisky cocktail recipes, including our pick of easy cocktails to make at home and 2-ingredient whisky drinks.